mevin-singh/Portfolio-Projects/Python/Hotel Cancellation Rate Prediction/README.md

 ### Consumer Booking Patterns Over the Years
 <img src="image-3.png" alt="booking" width="1200" height="500" />

-- HG88 experienced increased customer engagement and a consistent growth in total bookings over the year.
+- HG88 experienced increased customer engagement and a consistent growth in total bookings over the years.
 However, this growth also led to a rise in cancellations, as noted by Chua (2020).
 - Despite the growth rate of total bookings surpassing cancellations, the issue of cancellations remains significant.
 It is essential to address this concern, even though cancellation rates have declined over time.

 ### Month-on-Month Change in Cancellation Rates